JJ-Xie/Emotion-Paraphrasing-Along-Emotion-Gradients/README.md

 `few-shot-dataset-splitting`: Splits larger dataset into subsets for consistent few-shot fine-tuning.

+`sentiment-intensity`: Obtains emotion and sentiment statistics for datasets.

+`balance-datasets`: Balancing emotions and emotion-transition pairs in dataset.

 #### Other Files
 - `GoEmotions/`: Contains the GoEmotions Emotion Classifier with our modification.
 Details about GoEmotions can be found [here](https://arxiv.org/pdf/2005.00547.pdf)